96boards/documentation/consumer/ultra96/downloads/linux.md

 ---
-title: Ultra96 PetaLinux
+title: Ultra96 Linux
-permalink: /documentation/consumer/ultra96/downloads/peta-linux.md.html
+permalink: /documentation/consumer/ultra96/downloads/linux.md.html
 ---

-Peta-Linux is...
+This pre-built Linux image provides users with a great development environment for your Ultra96.

 ***